PRAXXIS™

 Cognitive load management.
 Your learners have a limited amount of mental energy available for processing new information at any given time.
 When a lesson tries to cover too much, or presents information in a disorganized way, that mental energy gets spent on figuring out what's going on rather than actually learning.
 PRAXXIS™ builds cognitive load awareness into every phase, so you're always designing with your learners' mental capacity in mind.

 This page gives you a complete overview of what PRAXXIS™ is and how it works.
-If you want to go deeper into any individual phase, each one has a dedicated course in our catalog that walks you through applying it to your own course creation project.
+If you want to go deeper into any individual phase, each one has a dedicated course in the catalog that walks you through applying it to your own course creation project.

 You can work through the phases in order, which is how we recommend starting, or focus on the specific phase where you're currently stuck.
 If you're not sure where to begin, the free Learner-First Thinking course is a good starting point.
 It covers the foundational perspective shift that makes everything else in PRAXXIS™ more effective.